 EQ: Have (and if so, how have) teaching and learning changed with the introduction of new tools?

 This is a very good question.
-The answer to this question is both Yes and No. Yes, teaching and learning is changing when you consider that teachers are becoming less experts in their subject areas and more mentors.
+The answer to this question is both Yes and No. Yes, teaching and learning are changing when you consider that teachers are becoming less experts in their subject areas and more mentors.
 But No, because teachers are still a necessary part of the process.

-I guess my point is that teaching and learning is transitioning from one “style” to another.
+I guess my point is that teaching and learning are transitioning from one “style” to another.
 That being said it isn’t a 100% switch.
-Teachers will still need to do things that are considered “traditional” at times, but the traditional system of teacher as expert standing at the front of the room lecturing even to young students will be less and less frequent.
+Teachers will still need to do things that are considered “traditional” at times, but the traditional system of the teacher as expert standing at the front of the room lecturing even to young students will be less and less frequent.

 Part of the reason for this is because educators are tired of seeing students not succeed simply because this system doesn’t work for them.
 Teachers intrinsically want to see all students succeed.
-To have a student who doesn’t succeed for no other reason but that the system is not ideal for them, is frustrating.
-Teachers in general hate that and try very hard to avoid it.
+To have a student who doesn’t succeed for no other reason but that the system is not ideal for them is frustrating.
+Teachers, in general, hate that and try very hard to avoid it.

 Education in some circles is moving away from one size fits all to everyone has their own size and we teach them what is best for them.
 I think that the tools that come with the introduction of technology can play a huge role in this.
 For example, a simple app Book Creator on the iPad and now Book Creator Web App on your browser are both simple apps that allow students to build resources for themselves to help throughout their schooling.